This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Café Samba is a little hidden gem on South Quay Walk.
 Every morning, this green truck is swarmed by people on their daily commute.

-Of course, the fantastic view of the quay as you sip your cup isn’t too bad either.
+Of course, this is one of the few London cafes with a view of the quay as you sip your cup isn’t too bad either.

 Find it here: South Quay Walk, Canary Wharf E14

 Living in the city, you might need to get some work done.
-Whether it’s doing remote work or sending a few emails during your lunch break, these coffee cafés have fast Wi-Fi and bottomless brews to keep you alert.
+Whether it’s doing remote work or sending a few emails during your lunch break, these cafés in Canary Wharf have fast Wi-Fi and bottomless brews to keep you alert.

 Notes Coffee Roasters is here for the remote workers.
 They offer free Wi-Fi and big tables you can use as a desk.
 Their brews aren’t too bad either.